opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Split(src, dst0, dst1, dst2, dst3)-> None

-    :param src: Source multi-channel array.
+    :param src: input multi-channel array.

-    :param mv: Destination array or vector of arrays.
-In the first variant of the function the number of arrays must match  ``src.channels()`` .
-The arrays themselves are reallocated, if needed.
+    :param mv: output array or vector of arrays; in the first variant of the function the number of arrays must match ``src.channels()``; the arrays themselves are reallocated, if needed.

 The functions ``split`` split a multi-channel array into separate single-channel arrays: